bazthedev/SolsScope/README.md

 7. And you are done!

 # Common Issues:
+- The macro didn't buy X item from a merchant: The macro uses OCR to detect items, and this can only be so accurate.
+Try increasing your screen resolution (if you can) to make it more likely to detect.
 - Nothing is working on my dual monitor setup: Make sure that Roblox is open on the monitor you marked as PRIMARY.
 You can check this by typing "Change my primary display" into the Windows search bar.
 - The macro does not work on X platform.
 The macro has only been tested on Windows and is designed with Windows 10 in mind.
 Windows 11 should run the same.
 - The macro freezes when trying to download the auras.
 You will have to manually download the auras.
 Click on the auras.json file, then press the download button.
 Open this path `%localappdata%\Baz's Macro\` and then copy the auras.json file there.